 SGRI operates an Internal Control System (ICS) which is consistent with the ICS adopted across SCOR Group.
 SCOR Group has an Internal Control System Competence Centre (ICS-CC), whose core objective is to pool the ICS expertise in order to foster a consistent ICS approach and application of ICS standards across the Group.
+The ICS-CC consists of experts who work to coordinate the internal control formalisation activities throughout SGRI and the Group, and support process owners where necessary.

 The ICS standards are applied based on the principle of proportionality.
 ICS processes have been documented accordingly, focusing on those considered the most critical.
 The ICS documentation is regularly reviewed for continuous improvement.
 The approach used to develop and maintain the ICS is specified in the ICS Group Policy, which is adopted by SGRI.
 The policy sets out the reference framework and details the principles, the responsibilities of the different participants in internal control and the quality requirements.
 The principal characteristics of the internal control system are as follows:

-- a risk-based approach, i.e. addressing critical operational risks that, if not controlled, could significantly impact SGRI's franchise, balance sheet or statement of income and indirectly its solvency.
-The optimal risk response is obtained through appropriately designed key controls; - on a process level, appointment of process owners responsible for documenting processes, identifying the related critical risks, defining the appropriate key controls and ensuring their deployment and application.
+a risk-based approach, i.e. addressing critical operational risks that, if not controlled, could significantly impact SGRI's franchise, balance sheet or statement of income and indirectly its solvency.
+The optimal risk response is obtained through appropriately designed key controls;

+- on a process level, appointment of process owners responsible for documenting processes, identifying the related critical risks, defining the appropriate key controls and ensuring their deployment and application.
 Process owners are also responsible for assessing processes, risks and key controls; - monitoring, upon completion of the initial documentation, through a self-assessment procedure on the maturity (quality) of control processes based on pre-defined criteria set by their owners.